 • Now add the crispy tofu to the pan with the sauce, and stir to coat.

-• Serve immediately with white or brown rice, chopped green onions, and steamed broccoli or kale, if desired.
+• Serve immediately with white or brown rice, chopped green onions, and steamed broccoli, if desired.
 Sprinkle with red pepper flakes for even more heat.

 Notes